-Paraguay is an unspoilt and amazing holiday destination – a trip here is to step back in time among an incredible variety of attractions.
+Paraguay trips have much to offer.
+The country is sparsely populated and a true off-the-beaten-track location in the centre of South America.
+It is an unspoilt and amazing holiday destination – a trip here is to step back in time among an incredible variety of attractions.

 Below you will find a few of the many attractions Paraguay has to offer for your holiday.

 The Alto Parana region is to the east of Paraguay and its main city is Ciudad del Este on the shore of the Parana River.